```

 Chapter 1

-– Mother turkey started nursing a stuffed polecat just because a recored baby turkey cheep-cheep was heard from it.
+– Mother turkey started nursing a stuffed polecat just because a recorded baby turkey cheep-cheep was heard from it.
 Same way for humans the word ‘because’ was the trigger.
 E.g. can I cut in line to make photocopies didn’t work but can I cut in line because I’m in a rush worked.
 Note: After using because it does not matter how valid your excuse it.

 – Expensive = good so sometimes hiking up the price of something not selling will help.
 Even adding ‘reduced’ to an item.
 My fav example was when a fridge was left outside the house saying ‘free to anyone that wants it’.
 It wasn’t taken until they owners changed free to a price and it was stolen immediately… or something like that.